How to Train Outsourcing Staff for the UK Tax Season | Outbooks

 What topics are most important for pre-season training?

-Focus on current HMRC guidance, self-assessment and corporation tax updates, MTD filing processes, internal quality checks, and supervised real-case preparation.
+Focus on HMRC guidance, self-assessment and corporation tax requirements, MTD compliance, data security, quality control procedures, and practical tax return preparation exercises.

-Is it beneficial to review past customer feedback with staff?
+Is it beneficial to review past client feedback with staff?

 Yes.
 Reviewing feedback helps outsourced accountants understand your firm’s service expectations and maintain client satisfaction.